tcd93/MSSQL-execution-plan/README.md

 Because of the uneven distribution of data in threads (_skewed data_), the ones that have more rows (1 & 4) are more likely to wait for thread 2 & 3 to keep returned rows in order, while piling up their internal buffer, eventually leading to a spill

-To fix this, we need to eliminate the _skewness_ by spliting up data into two parts:
+To fix this, we need to eliminate the _skewness_ by splitting up data into two parts:
 ```sql
 with [avg] as (
 	select prod_id, avg(amount) amount, min(tran_date) min_tdate, max(tran_date) max_tdate